 Emelia Morris advises on a wide range of corporate transactions, including private mergers and acquisitions (both domestic and cross-border), public takeovers, IPOs, fundraisings, joint ventures, restructurings and private equity-backed transactions, as well as corporate advisory work.
 Ms. Morris represents clients across a broad range of sectors, including financial services, real estate, and insurance, but has a particular interest in and focus on healthcare, life sciences and technology.

-Ms. Hunt also advises on commercial transactions involved in the development, exploitation and commercialization of medicinal products.
-Ms. Hunt has been involved in negotiating a wide range of commercial agreements including licence and collaboration agreements, manufacturing and distribution and supply agreements.
-Since the declaration of the COVID-19 pandemic Ms. Hunt has worked with the vaccine industry to advise on vaccine and antiviral procurement by governments and international organisations including the EU and COVAX.
+Ms. Morris also advises on commercial transactions involved in the development, exploitation and commercialization of medicinal products.
+Ms. Morris has been involved in negotiating a wide range of commercial agreements including licence and collaboration agreements, manufacturing and distribution and supply agreements.
+Since the declaration of the COVID-19 pandemic Ms. Morris has worked with the vaccine industry to advise on vaccine and antiviral procurement by governments and international organisations including the EU and COVAX.

 - NASDAQ-listed biopharmaceutical company, on an option agreement to acquire a UK-based biotech seeking to develop a novel treatment for a hereditary degenerative disease and subsequent exercise of such option.

 - Polyloop, on its pre-seed investment round with private investors and corporate advisory work.